aric-1/cse15l-lab-reports/LabReport2.md

 ## Something new I learned:

 I learned how to create a public and private SSH key using the ssh-keygen command.
-I also learned where the files should go and how to set up the keys with a server.
+I also learned where the files containing the keys should go and how to set up the keys with a server.